tcplugins/tcDebRepository/readme.md

  ---------------- | ------------ | ------
  10.0.2 | 1.8.0_65-b17 | All services and UI working correctly
  9.1.7  | 1.7.0_65-b17 | All services and UI working correctly
  8.1.5  | 1.7.0_65-b17 | All services working correctly.
-Repositories need to be manually edited* - .BuildServer/config/deb-repositories.xml
+Repositories need to be manually edited* by editing `.BuildServer/config/deb-repositories.xml` on the server

- I do intend to resolve UI issues on TC8 in future.
+ *I do intend to resolve UI issues on TC8 in future.

 #### Debian Versions
  Distro | Version | Result
  ------ | ------- | ------
- Debian | wheezy | Packages install correctly when pass in `--force-yes` option Debian | jessie | Packages install correctly when pass in `--force-yes` option Ubuntu | precise | Packages install correctly when pass in `--force-yes` option Ubuntu | wily | Packages install correctly when pass in `--force-yes` option Ubuntu | xenial | Packages fail to install.
-Probably due to unsigned repository Ubuntu | zesty  | Packages fail to install.
-Probably due to unsigned repository
+ Debian | wheezy | Packages install correctly when passing in `--force-yes` option Debian | jessie | Packages install correctly when passing in `--force-yes` option Ubuntu | precise | Packages install correctly when passing in `--force-yes` option Ubuntu | wily | Packages install correctly when passing in `--force-yes` option Ubuntu | xenial | Packages fail to install.
+Probably due to unsigned repository.
+To be resolved in tcDebRepository v1.1 Ubuntu | zesty  | Packages fail to install.
+Probably due to unsigned repository.
+To be resolved in tcDebRepository v1.1